The SIC

 How do we tell our samples apart?

 By the indexes.
-Every lab in the SIC will order their own unique 9-bp indexed library primers (see table link at bottom of this message).
+Every lab in the SIC will order their own uniquely indexed library primers (see table link at bottom of this message).
 Therefore, anyone’s samples will be able to be spike’d into anyone else’s and they can all be sorted out post-hoc.
 This allows for a lot of logistical flexibility and hopefully faster turn around.

 What does it cost?